-- K-factors on the Calibration Screen are updated automatically after the calibration procedure is completed. - K-factor values on the screen are viewable only.
-If needed, you can manually edit the K-factors in Advanced Setup Screen 4 (page 38) or Recipe Setup Screen 5 (page 43). - All values on this screen are in cc, independent of the units set in Configure Screen 1. - The controller will use the active recipe K-factors for meter calibration.
+- K-Factors on the Calibration Screen are updated automatically after the calibration procedure is completed. - K-Factor values on the screen are viewable only.
+If needed, you can manually edit the K-Factors in Advanced Setup Screen 4 (page 38) or Recipe Setup Screen 5 (page 43). - All values on this screen are in cc, independent of the units set in Configure Screen 1. - The controller will use the active recipe K-factors for meter calibration.
 The active recipe must be recipe 1 to recipe 60.
 Recipes 0 and 61 do not have K-factor values. - 1.
-Before calibrating meter A or B, prime the system with material.
-For a color/catalyst change system, make sure the color/catalyst valve is open. - 2.
+Before calibrating meter A, B, or C, prime the system with material.
+For a color/catalyst/component C change system, make sure the color/catalyst/component C valve is open. - 2.
 Shut off all spray or dispense devices connected to the ProMix. - 3.
-Close both fluid shutoff valves and sampling valves.
+Close all fluid shutoff valves and sampling valves.